JavaScriptKC/workshop/Intro.md

 }
 ```

 Let's do something more complicated.
 Let's actually create our HTTP server through the REPL.
-It's as easy as copy and paste of the previous snippet to get it working.
+It's as easy as copy and paste of a previous snippet to get it working.

-*Copy and paste snippet in the REPL*
-*Invoke the web site*

 # A simple chat server